enkidevs/curriculum/Java/Threads & Locks/thread-safe.md

 CopyOnWriteArrayList<E>
 %exp
-It is a thread-safe interface in which all mutative operations are implemented by creating a new copy of the underlying arraylist.
+It is a thread-safe interface in which all mutative operations are implemented by creating a new copy of the underlying `ArrayList`.
 It is thread safe.
 %
 ```